 The National Institutes of Health (NIH) is the premier biomedical-research institution in the world.
 Its mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability.
-NIH extends its mission in improving health and securing human lives globally, through its global health initiatives.
+The NIH extends its mission globally through its global health initiatives, which aim to improve health and secure human lives.

 The Human Genome Project (HGP), led by the National Human Genome Research Institute (NHGRI) at NIH, was the world's largest, government sponsored, collaborative, biological project that led to the development of a reference sequence for the human genome.
 This effort benefitted both medical research and the practice of medicine worldwide, as it provided new insights into the genetic contributions to disease.

 Many scientists and consortia are now working on collecting data on variations in human genes and their association with disease (e.g. Human Variome Project, UNESCO, ClinVar, ExAC etc.).
-It is anticipated that these efforts will help find new, improved and cost-effective approaches for diagnosing, treating and preventing diseases, and will thereby reduce the burden of disease and disability on vulnerable populations and alleviate the economic stress attributed by disease and disability in the world.
+It is anticipated that these efforts will help find new, improved and cost-effective approaches for the diagnosis, treatment and prevention of disease, thereby reducing the burden of disease and disability, and alleviating the economic stress attributed by these conditions on the world's most vulnerable populations.

-Genetic disorders, both monogenic and polygenic, contribute significantly to the world's burden of disease.
-As infant mortality declines from more common causes, genetic diseases and congenital birth defects disproportionately add to the public health burden.
+Genetic disorders, both monogenic and polygenic, contribute significantly to the world's burden of disease and disability.
+As infant mortalities decline from more common causes, genetic diseases and congenital birth defects disproportionately add to the public health burden.
 Genetic and congenital birth defects impose tremendous personal and economic hardships on the families of those suffering from genetic diseases and are a significant drain on the economies of low and middle-income nations.

 Advances in human genetics and genomic research now make it possible to prevent, diagnose and treat hundreds of inherited diseases and congenital birth defects, alleviating the burden these diseases have on individuals, their families and their nations.
 In addition, a growing number of strategies help manage these unanticipated conditions, providing for a better quality of life, while lessening the burden on local and national economies.